nuxt/scripts/docs/content/scripts/analytics/google-analytics.md

 ### Usage

-To interact with the Google Analytics API, it's recommended to use the [proxy](/docs/guides/key-concepts#understanding-proxied-functions).
+To interact with the Google Analytics API, it's recommended to use script [proxy](/docs/guides/key-concepts#understanding-proxied-functions).

 ```ts
 const { proxy } = useScriptGoogleAnalytics()